-In years 1 to 6, children build on the core skills developed in Reception and are taught gymnastics, dance, outdoor games, orienteering, sports and athletics.
+In years 1 to 6, children build on the core skills developed in Foundation and are taught gymnastics, dance, invasion games, striking and fielding, orienteering and athletics.
 The school uses the Get Set 4 PE scheme of work but also employs a Yoga teacher, who works with each year group in KS1 and KS2 for half a term.
 In addition to weekly PE lessons, all children also take part in the daily mile walk/run and Fit Spurts within their classroom, to provide a healthy, active lifestyle.
 At Athelstan, we promote healthy competition and partake in many sporting events, frequently competing against local schools.

 Our aim is to teach the children the skills to become successful members of a global community which celebrates diversity and recognises the foundations of British Values.
 Towards the end of Key Stage 2, the children are offered the opportunity to attend a residential visit at Manor Adventure, developing their independence and social skills.
 They are also able to take part in a Crucial Crew trip which explores morality with sessions including drugs and alcohol awareness, run by members of the emergency services and councillors.
 Within school, children are also given the opportunity to participate in team-building and social skills groups with our Pupil Support Assistant.